Shetland Standby Project

 Battery Energy Storage Systems (BESS) are critical infrastructure to ensure that renewable power, like wind and solar, does not go to waste.
 Batteries can be deployed in many ways to optimise and stabilise electricity systems.
 They can store surplus power during periods when generation exceeds demand and export it back into the system when consumers need power most.

 Connected to the National Grid or local distribution systems, these batteries act to stabilise constraints on the grid to ensure security of supply and lower energy costs.
-It is this stabilisation and security of supply that are the key objectives of the Shetland BESS project.
+It is this stabilisation and security of supply that are the key objectives of the Shetland Standby Project.

 Why Shetland needs a Battery Energy Storage System

-In the event of an issue with the HVDC link connecting Shetland to the mainland grid, the Zenobē site will provide a back-up service called ‘fault-ride through’ which will ensure power to the island until Lerwick Diesel Power Station can switch on.
+In the event of an issue with the HVDC link connecting Shetland to the mainland grid, the system will deliver a ‘fault-ride through’ service, maintaining power to the island until Lerwick Power Station can be brought out of standby.

-Viking Wind Farm is expected to be one of the most productive onshore wind farms in the world.
-The Shetland BESS will ensure clean power for residents of the island, ensuring the abundant wind power from Shetland is harnessed.
+With the Viking Wind Farm expected to be one of the most productive onshore wind farms in the world, the Shetland Standby Project will ensure that this clean, abundant wind power is harnessed and used locally.

 The map above illustrates Zenobē's battery energy storage projects in Scotland